Vegan Sweet Potato Peanut Stew

 - salt and black or white pepper, to taste

-- In a soup pot over medium heat, cook the celery, onion and garlic in 1/4 cup of the vegetable broth for about 5 minutes.
+- In a soup pot over medium heat, cook the celery, onion and garlic in 2 tbsp of the vegetable broth for 5-6 minutes until soft and fragrant.

-- Stir in the spices and cook for 1 more minute.
+- Stir in the spices and cook for a couple more minutes.

 - Stir in the chickpeas, dates or raisins, peanut butter, lemon and cilantro.
 Stir until the peanut butter is completely mixed in.
-Turn off the heat and let sit for 10 minutes before serving.
+Turn off the heat and let sit for a few minutes to allow everything to heat through.

-- Serve right away topped with fresh cilantro and chopped peanuts, if desired.
+- Serve right away topped with fresh cilantro and chopped peanuts or cashews, if desired.

-- store in the fridge for up to 5 days or freezer for up to 3 months.
+- Leftovers can be stored in the fridge for up to 5 days or frozen for up to 3 months.

 - Serving Size: 1/6th of recipe